yaripey/wizardrium/web/javascript/objects.md

 `() => {}` allows us to create an anonymous function and in JavaScript, when you create such function somewhere it will return this function's object in it's place.
 So now `setTimeout` will have a function with `car.showWheels()` call in it's body. `showWheels()` will have a proper context and everything will work just fine.

+Also, these _arrow functions_ have a separate rules of behavior with `this` keyword.
+Inside of such function, `this` always represents the object that defined the arrow function.
+Almost always that would be the `global` object.